changliao1025/liao-etal_2022_h2sc_gmd/README.md

 ## Reproduce my experiment

-You need to follow three major steps to reproduce this study:
+To reproduce the hillslope definition simulations, you need to follow the steps below:

-1. Install the pyhexwatershed software
+1. Install the pyhexwatershed software.
+Please refer to HexWatershed documentation (https://hexwatershed.readthedocs.io/en/latest/) for more details.
-2. Download the DEM for the study area
+2. Download the DEM for the study area.
+This is done using the Latitude = -2.6091 and Longitude = -60.2093 to define a 0.5 degree by 0.5 degree box.
+Then users can use the box to download the high resolution DEM from other resources such as the SRTM data.
+In this study, we use the Python package `elevation` (https://pypi.org/project/elevation/) to download the DEM data.
+An example box geojson file is provided in the `data/` directory.
-3. Run the HexWatershed model to generate the hillslope data
+3. Set up and run the HexWatershed model to generate the hillslope data.
+In thi case, the HexWatershed model is run in the elevation-only mode.
+See documentation for more details (https://hexwatershed.readthedocs.io/en/latest/).
+An example HexWatershed configuration file is provided in the `data/` directory.

+To reproduce the E3SM simulations, you need to follow the steps below:
-4. Install the E3SM model with the hillslope capability
+1. Install the E3SM model with the hillslope capability (https://github.com/changliao1025/E3SM/tree/changliao/elm/hillslope)
+2. Install the PyE3SM package (https://github.com/changliao1025/pye3sm)
-5. Install the PyE3SM software
+3. Install the PyEarth software (https://pypi.org/project/pyearth/)
+4. Download the default E3SM ELM input data, including the forcing data such as precipation and temperature, and the surface/domain data.
+Data can be obtained from the E3SM website (https://e3sm.org/).
+5. Download the default E3SM MOSART input data, including the river network data.
+Run the MOSART model to generate the river flow data.
+This data will be used as the boundary condition for the E3SM ELM model.
+An example data stream file is provided in the `data/` directory.
-6. Run the PyE3SM to setup the E3SM model with the hillslope capability
+6. Run the PyE3SM to setup the E3SM ELM model with the hillslope capability, an example of the case setup is provided as `codes/k34/cases/h2sc/create_customized_h2sc_elm_case_2.py`.
+The hillslope data generated from the HexWatershed model is used to define the subgrid hillslope in the E3SM ELM model.
-7. Run the E3SM model
+7. Run the E3SM ELM model.
+A default ELM spin up simulation is also recommended before running the hillslope simulation.
+See the above case setup file for more details.

 ## Reproduce my figures

 Use the scripts found in the `codes/k34/analysis/plot/` directory to reproduce the figures used in this publication.